fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### AWS STS (Security Token Service)

-STS is the service to create temporary, limited privilege credentials to access AWS resources. examples are IAM roles for account access or for EC2 instances access.
+STS is the service to create temporary, limited privilege credentials to access AWS resources.
+Examples are IAM roles for account access or for EC2 instances access.

 ### Cognito